 As for development opportunities, I do like seeing companies develop their digital presence using new domain extensions while redirecting the matching .com domain.

-Although the matching .com is not mandatory, it certainly reduces, if not eliminates, the risk for traffic leakage.
+Although a matching .com is not mandatory, it certainly reduces, if not eliminates, the risk of traffic leakage.